Everything you need to comfortably do absolutely nothing at home

 _______________________________________________________________________________

-This robe is renowned for being ultra comfortable.
-Plus it's available in three lovely shades.
+One of the most popular products on Nordstrom, this robe is renowned for being ultra comfortable.
+Plus it's available in an array of lovely shades.

 _______________________________________________________________________________